Design system

 Between rows in a list, question rows in a report, items in a stack.

 Quieter than sepia.
 Ties the spine and the margin into a horizontal unit without competing with section breaks.
-Token: --color-paper.
+Token: --rule-soft.
 0.5px ink at 8% opacity.

 Whitespace